-(2) Receiverships on other terms, including [but not limited to]terms providing for the payment of secured indebtedness on the subject property, removal or substitution of the receiver, and other terms.
+(2) Receiverships on other terms, including terms providing for the payment of secured indebtedness on the subject property, removal or substitution of the receiver, and other terms.

-(3) Nondestruction of buildings, other structures, vehicles and other personal property.
+- (3) Nondestruction of buildings, other structures, vehicles and other personal property. - (4) Reduction or waiver of civil judgments and liens.